-Most people go through countless flights in an endless cycle of booking of flight tickets, flying, landing and going home.
-When there are delays or discriminations or other inconveniences due to acts of omission and commission by the airlines or the airports, most passengers just grin and bear it.
+Most people go through countless flights in an endless cycle of flight booking, flying, landing and going home.
+When there are delays or discrimination or other inconveniences due to acts of omission and commission by the airlines or the airports, most passengers just grin and bear it.
 They are often not aware that as air passengers, they are entitled to several rights.
 Depending on the country, there might be differences in the rights available.
 Let us look at the air passenger rights that are available to air passengers in the US.

 Many people have a fixed airline which they always use whenever or wherever they fly.
 But if you are trying to decide among several options, you are entitled to ask the airlines to provide you with complete data about their on-time performance data.
 That will tell you which of those airlines have a better record of punctuality.

 Many major carriers have tie-ups with smaller commuter airlines for covering the smaller cities where they might not have their own flights.
 While the ticket might be sold under the name and style of the major carrier, the actual flight would belong to the smaller airline.
 These arrangements are called code sharing.
 In case the name and details of the smaller airline are not evident from your ticket, the Department of Transportation (DOT) mandates that this information should be made available to you, and you are within your rights to demand it.